interactiveaudiolab/interactiveaudiolab.github.io/collections/_projects-featured/audacity.md

 Our work has not yet been merged to the main build of Audacity, though it will be soon.
 You can keep track of its progress by viewing our [pull request](https://github.com/audacity/audacity/pull/1384).
 In the meantime, you can download an alpha version of Audacity + Deep Learning here:

+**NOTE**: To be able to download these builds, you need to sign into GitHub before clicking on the link.
+Having a GitHub account is free, and shouldn't take longer than a minute.
+This is only a temporary workaround, and will be mended soon.

 - [Mac OS](https://github.com/audacity/audacity/suites/4155973171/artifacts/106696343)
 - [Windows (64 bit)](https://github.com/audacity/audacity/suites/4155973171/artifacts/106696345)